jaruserickson/whaddit/README.md

 https://www.clarifai.com/
 ```

-*created with :purple_heart: on a wednesday in January*
+*created with :purple_heart: on a thursday in January*